Hornyhead chub

-The hornyhead chub (Nocomis biguttatus) is a small species of minnow in the family Cyprinidae of order Cypriniformes.
+The hornyhead chub (Nocomis biguttatus) is a species of freshwater fish belonging to the family Leuciscidae, the shiners, daces and minnows.
 It mainly inhabits small rivers and streams of the northern central USA, up into Canada.
 The adults inhabit faster, rocky pools of rivers.

 Range

 The hornyhead chub ranges from Wyoming, North Dakota, and South Dakota, east to the Hudson River drainage and south to Oklahoma.
 In South Dakota, the hornyhead chub is at the western edge of its range.
 Hornyhead chubs have been found in several water bodies in the Minnesota River Basin including the north and south forks of the Yellowbank River, Monigan Creek, Cobb Creek, Whetstone Creek, the North Fork of Whetstone Creek and Gary Creek in Roberts, Grant and Deuel Counties, as well as in Big Stone Lake in Grant County.
 In 1952, hornyhead chubs were documented to occur in the Big Sioux River drainage, but the exact location is unknown.
 The hornyhead chub has not been documented in the Big Sioux River drainage since the finding in 1952, and is likely extirpated from this watershed.
 They are also found in the Mississippi River basin, Red River drainage, Ohio River and lower Kentucky River systems.
 They can be found from New York west into the Dakotas with isolated populations in the Platte and Colorado River Systems, and north from Manitoba and south into Kentucky.
 There are hornyhead chubs in Georgia below Chattahoochee Forest National Fish Hatchery on Rock Creek and Toccoa River in Suches,GA.